-Otters are also known to kill baby seals and eat them.
+Otters are also known to rape and kill baby seals and eat them.
 In addition, mating fights are pretty common with otters.
 These are enough reasons to classify otters as aggressive and cruel animals.

 But despite their intelligence and social nature, dolphins also display some aggressive nature.
 Like several other animals, male dolphins are infamous for killing their young ones.
 While they do this to make female dolphins want to mate again, the act is quite cruel.

 Since dolphins have echolocation capabilities, they use them to pinpoint the vital organs of infants and attack those specific spots.
 They will not stop attacking the infant until it dies.

 In addition, some dolphins are territorial and may attack even humans when they feel threatened.

 Studies show that hornets are extremely territorial and fearlessly protect their nests.
 If someone or something gets too close, they will sting the intruder relentlessly.

 Hornets are usually irritated by vibrations in the air, so they’re often disturbed by people walking or biking nearby.
 This can result in dozens of stings, which can be incredibly painful and dangerous.

 In some cases, hornet stings can be fatal.
 However, the attack will be fatal based on how many stings the victim receives, age, and health.
 Allergies to the venom will also contribute to the severity of the attack.

 It’s estimated that there are around 30-50 deaths from hornets attacks every year in Japan alone.
 Hornets aren’t just a threat to human victims – they also kill animals.
 In fact, they’re responsible for the decline of many bee populations around the world.